-- Adult day services or day habilitation - Hospital admissions (acute and psychiatric) - •Personal care/attendant care Services (including participant directed services) service code modifiers for encounter submissions may be developed during Implementation Team Meetings to be used to distinguish the type of Attendant Care when and if provided: - i. by family living with the member - ii. by family not living with the member and/or - iii. as self-directed personal care/Attendant Care - •DME not included in the institutional facility per diem - •Emergency alert systems - Habilitation - Home delivered meals - Home health aide - •Transition services type that will be authorized in order to transition the NF member to HCBS.
+- •Adult day services or day habilitation - Hospital admissions (acute and psychiatric) - Personal care/attendant care Services (including participant directed services) service code modifiers for encounter submissions may be developed during Implementation Team Meetings to be used to distinguish the type of Attendant Care when and if provided: - i. by family living with the member - ii. by family not living with the member and/or - iii. as self-directed personal care/Attendant Care - •DME not included in the institutional facility per diem - •Emergency alert systems - Habilitation - •Home delivered meals - •Home health aide - •Transition services type that will be authorized in order to transition the NF member to HCBS.
 This service may be authorized while the member is still in an institutional placement.
 The case manager must document the date of case review and initiation of transition type (Money Follows the Person MFP) services for reporting to DMMA.
 This format and schedule of submission of this report will be determined during Implementation Team Meetings.
-(See CONTRACTOR contract Chapter II section 7.5 DSHP Plus Benefit Package.) - Hospice - •Respite care, including nursing facility respite - •Therapies (occupational, physical, speech, and/or respiratory) - •Behavioral health services - •Medically necessary non-emergency transportation that is regularly scheduled - •(e.g., dialysis three times per week this is a benefit through the DMMA Transportation Broker contract) - Home modifications - Assisted Living Facility services - •Nutritional supplements for individuals diagnosed with AIDS that are not covered under the State Plan.
-This service is not available to persons residing in Assisted Living and Nursing Facilities. - •Title XIX covered services as noted above, if provided by other funding sources, for example, Medicare, other insurance sources or DSAMH.
+(See CONTRACTOR contract Chapter II section 7.5 DSHP Plus Benefit Package.) - Hospice - •Respite care, including nursing facility respite - Therapies (occupational, physical, speech, and/or respiratory) - •Behavioral health services - Medically necessary non-emergency transportation that is regularly scheduled - •(e.g., dialysis three times per week this is a benefit through the DMMA Transportation Broker contract) - Home modifications - Assisted Living Facility services - Nutritional supplements for individuals diagnosed with AIDS that are not covered under the State Plan.
+This service is not available to persons residing in Assisted Living and Nursing Facilities. - •Title XIX covered services as noted above, if provided by other funding sources, for example, Medicare, other insurance sources or DSAMH. - •Cognitive Services descriptions of the amount, duration and scope of DSHP Plus services and settings, including information about restrictions on the combination of services.